Rangers and Conservation

 Three rangers tend to a rhino on a sunny day in Kenya

 Rangers, forest guards, and wildlife officers serve under various titles, but all are professionals involved in safeguarding and managing protected and conserved areas.
 There are many kinds of rangers.
-Some work for the government while others may be employed by their own local communities or serve as volunteers.
-According to the ranger survey Life on the Frontlines, around a third (36%) of rangers surveyed in 28 countries were from local communities within a 12-mile radius of where they work.
+Some work for the government while some are Indigenous people and local community members and others serve as volunteers.
+According to the 2019 ranger survey Life on the Frontlines, around a third (36%) of rangers surveyed in 28 countries were from local communities within a 12-mile radius of where they work.
 Conservation could not happen without them.
 But what exactly does a ranger do?

 Rangers are frontline conservation workers, playing a critical role in protecting and safeguarding biodiversity, natural and cultural heritage, and the rights and well-being of present and future generations.
 They not only serve the communities that live in and around protected and conserved areas but all of us who depend on the natural world for survival.